andyatkinson/presentations/railsconf2025/10_mistakes.md

 - Excessive CPU and memory use from inefficient long queries.
 ORM or query generation libraries. *jsonapi-resources*,<sup><a href="#footnote-9-5-2">54</a></sup> *graphql-ruby*,<sup><a href="#footnote-9-5-3">55</a></sup>, *ActiveAdmin*<sup><a href="#footnote-9-5-4">56</a></sup>
 - Excessive resource use from short queries, lazy loading and N+1s
 - Not auto-cancelling excessively long queries, idle transactions, or schema migrations
-- In Postgres, using designs that don't well with immutable row versions (tuples), MVCC, and Autovacuum
+- In Postgres, with immutable row versions (tuples), MVCC, and Autovacuum, using designs that heavily create dead rows

 <div class="corner-label">💵 ALL the costs</div>